Small-sized reactors, power sources for regions with

-The active development of remote areas with the expansion of gold, diamond, and rare metal mining, rising gas, coal, iron ore production, and the development of the processing industry requires the energy problems to be solved.
-Electric power transmission costs in harsh environmental conditions and over long distances can be several times as high as the cost of its production.
-This factor is crucial for defining the competitiveness of small-sized nuclear power stations in remote areas.
-For such energy sources, new-generation reactors have been created that outperform operating Russian and foreign reactors in terms of reliability and safety.
-The development of these units is based on the accumulated experience of JSC “Afrikantov OKBM” in the design and operation of marine reactors and a powerful scientific and technical potential in the field of solving energy problems.
+The intense development of remote territories with the expanding production of gold, diamonds, rare metals, the growing production of gas, coal, iron ore, the development of the processing industry require that energy problems be solved.
+The long-distance electricity transmission costs under harsh environmental conditions may be a number of times greater than the electricity generation cost.
+This factor decisively determines the competitive ability of the small-sized nuclear power plants in remote regions.
+For such energy sources, new-generation reactors have been developed, which surpass the operating Russian and other reactors in terms of the reliability and safety level.
+The development of these plants is based upon the experience Afrikantov OKBM JSC accumulated in developing and operating marine reactors and upon the powerful science and technology potential for solving energy problems.

 Land-Based Nuclear Power Stations

-The existing process base and infrastructure of the Russian nuclear fleet
+The existing process facilities and infrastructure of the Russian nuclear fleet

 are used to the maximum.

-The energy sources based on low-power reactor plants as part of the desalinating complex developed by JSC “Afrikantov OKBM” can be used to desalinate sea water, which is of a particular interest to the regions with a shortage of fresh water.
-Different desalination technologies are available for either reverse osmosis (RO) or multi-stage evaporation plants (MED).
-Many countries in Africa, Asia, and Europe, which suffer from severe shortage of fresh water, show interest in such complexes.
+The energy sources that Afrikantov OKBM JSC developed on the basis of small-sized reactor plants may be used within a desalination complex to desalinate seawater, which is of special interest to the regions with a shortage of fresh water.
+An option is possible of using different desalination processes—either reverse osmosis (RO) or multi-effect distillation (MED).
+Many countries in Africa, Asia, and Europe, which suffer from severe shortages of fresh water, show interest in such complexes.

-The technical solutions of the KLT-40S reactor plant design are provided with legal protection, and today JSC “Afrikantov OKBM” is the right holder of the following results of intellectual activity:
+The engineering solutions of the KLT-40S reactor plant design are legally protected, and presently Afrikantov OKBM JSC is the owner of the following intellectual work results:

 - 4 inventions,